theLongLab/CATE/README.md

 ---
 #### How to Cite

-CATE is currently being submitted for publication.
-However, if you halready found its framework or the software solution useful in your analyses, please CITE the preprint available in [bioRxiv](https://doi.org/10.1101/2023.01.31.526501).
+CATE has been successfully published in the journal Methods in Ecology and Evolution (MEE).
+If you find this framework or the software solution useful in your analyses, please CITE the published article available in [MEE, CATE: A fast and scalable CUDA implementation to conduct highly parallelized evolutionary tests on large scale genomic data](https://doi.org/10.1111/2041-210X.14168).

 To cite CATE's code please use the Zenodo release: